SMFSW/arm_i2c_drivers/README.md

 ## Remarks

 - define `VERBOSE` in compiler options to printf infos from component handlers
+- define `NO_WARN_I2C_DRIVERS` at project level to disable possible warning messages when multiple devices declared which may have same address
 - Components with a xxx_proc file can access `I2C_slave` instance through `CPNT->cfg.slave_inst`.
 Please keep in mind some components are somewhat custom and needs to be accesses through `CPNT->cfg.slave_inst_xxx` instead if needed.